jgruber/tmos-cloudinit/README.md

 ## tmos_declared ##

-This module assumes the management interface provision happens in the default method (DHCPv4), but that all other onboard configurations should be handled through f5-declarative-onboarding and f5-appsvcs-3 declarations.
+This module assumes the management interface provisioning completes via the default method (DHCPv4), but that all other onboard configurations should be handled through f5-declarative-onboarding and f5-appsvcs-3 declarations.

 The declarations must be coherent with the deployment environment.
-As an example, the declaration would need to include the internal VLAN and the self_1nic SelfIP to properly declare a 1NIC deployment.
+As an example, the f5-declarative-onboarding declaration would need to include the `internal` VLAN and the `self_1nic` SelfIP classes to properly declare a 1NIC deployment.

 | Module Attribute | Default | Description|
 | --------------------- | -----------| ---------------|